aliddell/alanliddell.com/content/posts/sylvester-rotations.md

 Since $A$ and $B$ are rotation matrices, they share at least one eigenvalue (namely, 1), and so a solution, if it exists, is not unique.
 Does a unique solution exist in $SO(3)$?

+(The answer is probably not and you'll have to settle for a minimizer.
+I think we're looking at another permadraft...)

 More to the point, what about rotations followed by translations?
 Take a point $x \in \mathbb{R}^3$.
 We can embed it into $\mathbb{R}^4$ by taking $\tilde{x} = (x_1, x_2, x_3, 1)$.